WZBSocialScienceCenter/tm_corona/README.md

 ![COVID-19 related topics in SPON corpus over time](plots/covidtopics_time.png)

 This is a small project to showcase topic modeling with the [tmtoolkit Python package](https://tmtoolkit.readthedocs.io/), where I use a corpus of articles from the German online news website *[Spiegel Online (SPON)](https://www.spiegel.de/)*  to create a topic model for before and during the COVID-19 pandemic.
-This topic model is then used to analyze the volume of media coverage of the pandemic and how it changed over time.
+This topic model is then used to analyze the volume of media coverage regarding the pandemic and how it changed over time.
 Currently, a time span from Oct.
 2019 to end of Aug.
 2020 is covered but I plan to give an update for a time span until end of Nov.
 2020.

 ## Analysis notebook and scripts

-**The main analysis is done in the notebook [`tm_analysis.ipynb`](tm_analysis.ipynb).
+**The main analysis is done in the notebook [`tm_analysis.ipynb`](tm_analysis.html).
 Head over there for an application of topic models.** However, data retrieval, preparation and topic modeling is just as important and is done in the following scripts:

 1. scraping news from SPON: [`fetch_news/spon.py`](fetch_news/spon.py)
 2. text data preparation for topic modeling with *tmtoolkit*: [`prepare.py`](prepare.py)